V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2024/ByuCTF2024-WriteUp.md

 This is really interesting because if we can manage to make an SQL injection inside the query, and then manipulate the data displayed.
 We may be able to select the flag file instead of an image.

-But we will have two main problem, the first is the local file inclusion mitigation, we will need to find a way to bypass.
+But we will have two main problem, the first is the local file inclusion mitigation, we will need to find a way to bypass it.

-The second is that we don't know where the flag is as we seen in the Dockerfile code.
+The second is that we don't know where the flag is as we seen in the `Dockerfile` code.

 Now let's analyze the database.